langchain-ai/langgraph/docs/docs/concepts/memory.md

 LangChain [`ExampleSelectors`](https://python.langchain.com/docs/how_to/#example-selectors) can be used to customize few-shot example selection from a collection of examples using criteria such as length, semantic similarity, semantic ngram overlap, or maximal marginal relevance.

 If few-shot examples are stored in a [LangSmith Dataset](https://docs.smith.langchain.com/how_to_guides/datasets), then dynamic few-shot example selectors can be used out-of-the box to achieve this same goal.
-LangSmith will index the dataset for you and enable retrieval of few shot examples that are most relevant to the user input based upon keyword similarity ([using a BM25-like algorithm](https://docs.smith.langchain.com/how_to_guides/datasets/index_datasets_for_dynamic_few_shot_example_selection) for keyword based similarity scores).
+LangSmith will index the dataset for you and enable retrieval of few shot examples that are most relevant to the user input based upon keyword similarity ([using a BM25-like algorithm](https://docs.smith.langchain.com/how_to_guides/datasets/index_datasets_for_dynamic_few_shot_example_selection) for keyword based similarity).

-See this how-to [video](https://www.youtube.com/watch?v=37VaU7e7t5o) example usage of dynamic few-shot example selection in LangSmith.
+See this how-to [video](https://www.youtube.com/watch?v=37VaU7e7t5o) for example usage of dynamic few-shot example selection in LangSmith.
+Also, see this [blog post](https://blog.langchain.dev/few-shot-prompting-to-improve-tool-calling-performance/) showcasing few-shot prompting to improve tool calling performance and this [blog post](https://blog.langchain.dev/aligning-llm-as-a-judge-with-human-preferences/) using few-shot example to align an LLMs to human preferences.

 ## Maintaining Data Across Chat Sessions